Characters: Super Mario Bros: Assorted Nasties

 - Defeat Means Playable: Sort of, after the second and third fight against him, you can directly control him in a short cut-scene where he rampages through a block and enemy filled area.
 You're invincible and you breath fire to destroy everything around.

 - Dragon Hoard: Well, most of his lair is actually submerged in lava, but there are coins, diamonds and most importantly, a power star to get.

-- Evil Laugh: He periodically gives an evil chuckle after every time he breathes fire.
+- Evil Laugh: He occasionally gives a sinister chuckle after he breathes fire.

 - Instant Awesome, Just Add Dragons: Maybe not awesome for Captain Toad, but he is quite a scary adversary for the good Captain.

 - Lone Wolf Boss: Since he has no connections with Wingo.

 - Modest Royalty: Much like Bowser, he's stated to be a king, but doesn't wear a crown or robe or anything that suggests he's royalty.

 - Nigh-Invulnerability: Draggadon's only known weakness is having a pillar fall onto his head.
 In the brief moments he's playable, nothing can stop him.
 Justified, as enemies that try to attack him are much smaller than he is, and Draggadon is also good about knowing danger when he sees it.

 - Oh Crap!: When Captain Toad or Toadette make it to the top of the pillar that would hit him on the head, he is quick to react with shock.

 - Palette Swap: A gold-colored version of him shows up as a mid-boss in the third episode.